Looking for a weekend getaway that offers something for everyone in the family and won’t bust your budget? Head up the Turner Turnpike to Tulsa!

 Watch Some Wildlife

 The Tulsa Zoo is always a fun place to visit and it’s even better now with the addition of the Helmerich Sea Lion Cove.
-On Labor Day weekend, the zoo will be having an “Elebration,” a celebration of their elephants with different “missions” for guests to complete and earn their own elephant ears!

 The Oklahoma Aquarium is the best attraction in the state to see aquatic animals of every shape and size.
 If you haven’t visited before, you definitely need to make time for it.
 Exhibits range from sea life to local rivers and lakes.
 Our favorite is Ozark Stream room, where you can get up close and personal with the otters.
 Several different areas have touch tanks (free) or feeding tanks (for an extra cost) that are great fun, too.
-If you visit before Labor Day, check out the aquarium website for a link to the Extreme Water Park on the aquarium grounds for a limited time.

 Admire the Art

-Gilcrease offers free admission to all visitors on the first Tuesday of each month and also has several family-friendly ways to explore the museum.
+Gilcrease offers free admission to all visitors on the first Tuesday and the third Sunday of each month and also has several family-friendly ways to explore the museum.
 You can check out a Trailblazer Bag, which has art and artist information and activities, or explore the collections with SmART Cards (which are like art-themed trading cards).
 There is also a terrific children’s room with many hands-on activities, art, and books.
 Photography is not allowed inside Gilcrease, so leave your camera behind and just enjoy the experience.